psp-player/Voice-Controlled_Robot_Arm/README.md

 ## Hardware

 ### Actuators
-- **Three stepper-driven joints (base, shoulder, elbow).** Each joint is a NEMA-frame stepper run at 16× microstepping for smooth, quiet motion.
+- **Three stepper-driven joints (base, shoulder, elbow).** Each joint is a NEMA-frame stepper run at 16× microstepping.
   <!-- TODO: confirm exact motor part numbers, e.g. NEMA 17 (base/elbow) and NEMA 23 (shoulder) -->
-- **TMC2240 stepper drivers (one per joint).** SPI-configurable drivers chosen for their quiet SpreadCycle chopper, fine microstepping, and built-in diagnostics (stall, over-temperature, supply monitoring) read back over SPI.
+- **TMC2240 stepper drivers (one per joint).** SPI-configurable drivers read back over SPI.
   Run/hold currents are tuned **per joint** in firmware — the shoulder, which carries the most load, runs at maximum current in its range, while the lighter base and elbow run lower to stay cool.
 - **Hobby servo gripper.** A single RC servo on a 50 Hz PWM channel (TIM4 CH2), with calibrated open/close pulse widths.

 ### Sensors
 - **PDM MEMS microphone** routed into the STM32's DFSDM peripheral with DMA, for on-board audio capture.
+This was the initial plan, but we ended up using the usb mic because we weren't able to get the tinyml on stm32 working in time.
+The mic we ordered for the DFSDM was also bad.
   <!-- TODO: confirm mic part (e.g. Adafruit PDM MEMS) -->
 - **USB webcam** on the host PC for block detection and workspace calibration.
-- **TMC2240 driver telemetry** — each driver's `DRV_STATUS` register is readable
-  over SPI, providing stall and fault flags that act as motion sensing.
+- **TMC2240 driver telemetry** — each driver's `DRV_STATUS` register is readable over SPI, providing stall and fault flags that act as motion sensing.

 ### Custom PCB
 A custom 4-layer board carries the MCU, the three TMC2240 drivers, power regulation, and connectors for the motors, microphone, and USB.

 - **Power:** a buck converter steps the 24 V motor supply down to 5 V, and an LDO derives the 3.3 V logic rail.
   <!-- TODO: confirm regulators, e.g. TPS54360 buck (24V->5V) + MCP1700 LDO (5V->3.3V) -->
 - **USB protection:** an ESD-protection device on the USB data lines.
   <!-- TODO: confirm part, e.g. USBLC6-2SC6 -->
 - **Layout:** dedicated power and ground planes, local decoupling at each driver, and short SPI/step/dir routing to the drivers.

 <!-- TODO: add PCB renders/photos: schematic, 3D render, and the assembled board -->
 <!-- ![PCB 3D render](docs/images/pcb_render.png) -->
 <!-- ![Assembled PCB](docs/images/pcb_assembled.jpg) -->

 ### Mechanical Design
-The RRR linkage uses link lengths of **D1 = 145 mm** (base height), **L1 = 170
-mm** (upper arm), and **L2 = 245 mm** (forearm, measured to the tool point), giving a reachable envelope of roughly L1 + L2 from the shoulder pivot.
+The RRR linkage uses link lengths of **D1 = 145 mm** (base height), **L1 = 170 mm** (upper arm), and **L2 = 245 mm** (forearm, measured to the tool point), giving a workspace of roughly L1 + L2 from the shoulder pivot.

 <!-- TODO: add a CAD render and a labeled link-length / DOF diagram -->
 <!-- ![CAD render](docs/images/cad_render.png) -->